When to visit the vet?

-Digoxin intoxication in cats is a poisoning caused by excessive intake of the drug Digoxin, which is often used to treat heart problems.
+Digoxin intoxication in cats is a poisoning caused by excessive intake of the drug digoxin, which is commonly used to treat heart problems.
 This poisoning can lead to serious health complications and requires immediate medical intervention.

 The most important facts at a glance